k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Data reconciliation, comparing and matching: Fabric analyzes the collected data to decide which data to keep or to discard, depending upon whether the data is trustable.
 This process can also use Machine Learning algorithms to decide which data set is more trusted when comparing similar entries from multiple tables or DBs.

 **3.3.2.2 Data Processing Modules:**

 Data can be processed in six different modules:

 - Synchronization process:
-As part of on-demand or initial load data synchronization using Fabric&#39;s population object, the Sync process uses LU schemas defined in the Fabric Studio to create or update the MicroDBs (LUIs).
-When synchronizing multiple digital entities, Fabric invokes a migration process (distributed parallel sync) for a list of LUI.
+As part of on-demand or initial load data synchronization using Fabric&#39;s population object, the [Sync process](/articles/14_sync_LU_instance/01_sync_LUI_overview.md) uses LU schemas defined in the Fabric Studio to create or update the MicroDBs (LUIs).
+When synchronizing multiple Digital Entities, Fabric invokes a migration process (distributed parallel sync) for a list of LUI.

 - IIDFinder:
-Since Fabric creates Digital Entities by extracting data from multiple sources and then by populating and transforming the data into LUI tables, changes occurring at a source level must be reflected to the LUI tables fields.
+Since Fabric creates Digital Entities by extracting data from multiple sources and then by populating and transforming the data into [LUI tables](/articles/06_LU_tables/01_LU_tables_overview.md), changes occurring at a source level must be reflected to the LUI tables fields.
 The iiDFinder process manages the deployment of incremental updates as soon as a change in the data source is detected via notification systems like Oracle Golden Gate and/or queue messaging services.
 In environments where source data constantly changes, Fabric enables a lazy mode, whereby the iiDFinder retrieves the delta updates upon explicit demand from the user.

 - Data Enrichment: